 - The maximum award cannot exceed the average resident tuition rate established for students attending Iowa's Regent Universities for the first year following the recipient's graduation

 - For 2013 graduates, the maximum award is $6,658

 The following areas have been designated by the Iowa Department of Education as 2014- 15 shortage areas in Iowa.
-Teachers who teach in these areas can qualify for Iowa Teacher Loan Forgiveness:
+Only teachers who teach in these areas can qualify for Iowa Teacher Loan Forgiveness: